A group campaigning for Brexit is facing criticism for having employed four non-British workers at its call centre.

-The Remain campaign has accused Leave.EU of “hypocrisy” because on account of the fact that it has previously argued that such low-skilled workers “deprive British citizens of jobs”.
+The Remain campaign has accused Leave.EU of “hypocrisy” because it has previously argued that such low-skilled workers “deprive British citizens of jobs”.

-There’s just no pleasing some political opponents…
+Evidently, there’s just no pleasing political opponents…